ghost-goblin/javascriptFundamentals/README.md

-# javascriptFundamentals
+# JavaScript

 🎯 My personal repository detailing the fundamentals of JavaScript

 Hi everyone 👋

-I am current going throught the JS fundamentals section at the [The Odin Project](https://www.theodinproject.com/courses/foundations#javascript-basics) and thought it might be useful to document my learning.
+I am current going throught the JS fundamentals section at the [The Odin Project](https://www.theodinproject.com/) and thought it might be useful to document my learning.

 * [Part 1](part1.md)
 * [Part 2](part2.md)